abhiragini-k/Krishi-Setu/README.md

-"#Okay so lets do this"
+#Okay so lets do this